The St. Charles R-VI School District will follow the requirements as established by state law and

 defined by district policy.

-7. Beginning with the high school senior class of 2015, achieve a score of proficient or
+7. Beginning with the high school graduating class of 2015, meet one of the following, unless

 8. Prior to graduation, enter into a written agreement with the district to participate in the A+